JulianS-Uni/pyftd2xx/README.md

 [pyftd2xx](https://github.com/JulianS-Uni/pyftd2xx) is a simple python wrapper around the official [d2xx FTDI driver](https://www.ftdichip.com/Drivers/D2XX.htm) libraries.
 In order for this python module to work you need this driver to be installed and working.

-Version 0.9 is the first release and compatible with Python 3.
+Version 0.91 is the first release and compatible with Python 3.

 ## Usage

 This module is not really ment to be used on its own as it only provides bare functions.
 A documentation is available from FTDI [here](https://www.ftdichip.com/Support/Documents/ProgramGuides/D2XX_Programmer's_Guide(FT_000071).pdf).
 Those C functions are wrapped in a pythonic way, so that one does not need to mess around with pointers amd references.
-The naming of function and parameters should match with the documentation except they would violate Python buildins like `type`.
-Then they are prefixed with a `_`.
+The naming of function and parameters should match with the documentation, although that violates PEP 8.

-### Example:
+### Example

-So instead of declaring each variable in advance, let the function change them and then check them, one can just call it and get all the results.
+So instead of doing the 'C-Style', with declaring each variable in advance and let the function change them, one can just call it and get all the results as a Munch.

 C way to do it: